 Since its detection in Hawaii, there has been a multi-agency effort to assist the state’s $56 million industry manage this plant pathogen and minimize its damage and spread.
 The agencies involved include the Hawaii Department of Agriculture (HDOA), the University of Hawaii – College of Tropical Agriculture and Human Resources (UH-CTAHR), the U.S. Department of Agriculture’s Daniel K. Inouye Pacific Basin Agricultural Research Center, and also the Hawaii coffee industry.

-EPA Approves Emergency Exemption allowing Hawai`i coffee growers to use a fungicide to control coffee leaf rust.
+EPA Approves the Renewal for the Emergency Exemption allowing Hawai`i coffee growers to use a fungicide to control coffee leaf rust until May 19, 2023.

 - FAQs on the use of the fungicide, Priaxor® Xemium

 - Priaxor® Xemium Sec.
 18 label for use on coffee plants

 - Webinar on the use of Priaxor® Xemium on coffee plants